 - The maximum offset is 2,000 rows.
-Requesting an offset greater than 2,000 will result in a NUMBER_OUTSIDE_VALID_RANGE error. - OFFSET is intended to be used in a top-level query, and is not allowed in most sub-queries, so the following query is invalid and will return a MALFORMED_QUERY error:
+Requesting an offset greater than 2,000 results in a NUMBER_OUTSIDE_VALID_RANGE error. - OFFSET is intended to be used in a top-level query, and is not allowed in most subqueries, so the following query is invalid and returns a MALFORMED_QUERY error: